FAQ's

 APAEA has always had a strong “grassroots” approach to the work we do.

 The first couple months of a new Committee will require time to build capacity and transfer leadership and information to new members; likely a handful of hours.
-EC Meetings and Working Groups typically happen once a month (though not always), so two hours would be a minimum to meet those two events.
+EC Meetings typically happen once a month (though not always), so two hours would be a minimum to meet those two events.
 Additional time would be required for EC members working on projects.

 Since we don’t have dues, how are we going to fund projects, travel for meetings, training, etc?